ShadowDuke/OW_Portraits-Plus-Plus/README.md

 You can still add them manually like before (github) but it would be certainly easier for you to create a [mod.io](https://oldworld.mod.io/) profile and get the mods and updates for them through the game now.**

 # [Portraits++](https://github.com/ShadowDuke/OW_Portraits-Plus-Plus/wiki)
-**Adds a total of 48 new adult portraits (28 male and 20 female) from real people pictures an ai created (they dont exist) transformed to fit into the game.
+**Adds a total of 144 new youth/adult/senior portraits (28 male and 20 female in total) from real people pictures an ai created (they dont exist) transformed to fit into the game.
 They are added to the pool the game is choosing portraits from.
 Some nations have been given the same portraits.
 You can use this with Portraits+**

 **When im back from vacation in 2 weeks, im going to update each new portrait with a proper "young" and "senior" picture of the same.**